Hire full time talent anywhere

 As we’ve seen, remote employees in the UK can claim £6 per week for remote work without the need for any evidence to be kept.
 In contrast, Australians can make use of three calculation methods to work out tax relief entitlements and must keep records.

-Who Can Claim for It?
+Who Can Claim It?

 Wherever a tax-related remote work allowance is available to employees, the main requirement is that their home needs to be their main place of work.
 What “main place of work” means, again, varies.
 In some countries, this is 50%+ of work time spent in the home, whereas in Belgium you only need to work from home for five days each month.